stephenjude/extended-artisan-commands/README.md

 ```
 ### Option for all the commands
 --force This will overide the existing file, if it exist

+### Options for the `make:class` command
+- `--interface` OR `-i` This will generate an interface for the generated class.
+- `--trait` OR `-t` This will generate a trait for the generated class.
+- `--abstract` OR `-c` This will generate an abstract class for the generated class.
+- `--all` OR `-a` This will generate an interface, a trait and an abstract class for the generated class.

 ### Default Namespaces
  - All interfaces are generated under the `App/Contracts` namespace.